mtraynham/lodash-joins/README.md

 * [Right Semi-Joins](http://en.wikipedia.org/wiki/Relational_algebra#Semijoin_.28.E2.8B.89.29.28.E2.8B.8A.29)

 ### Usage
-Each join function accepts two arrays and two acccessor functions for each array that will act as the pluck function for key comparison.
+Each join function accepts two arrays and two accessor functions for each array that will act as the pluck function for key comparison.

     _.joinFunction(leftArray, leftKeyAccessor, rightArray, rightKeyAccessor);